Vishnu000000/DT_Group2_Project/roadmap/week2.md

 - ☑️ Review each PR and merge when green‑lit
 - ☑️ Update `README.md` with any URL or branch changes
 - ☑️ Keep the team on track with a brief daily standup note
+- 🔐 Ensure `PINATA_KEY`, `PINATA_SECRET`, and RPC endpoints are set in `.env`
+- 📊 Prepare a one‑pager status dashboard summarizing progress

 ---